michael-hartmann/libhades/README.rst

 Features
 --------

-- basic operations on matrices like addition, multiplication...
+- low-level operations on matrices like addition, multiplication...
-- calculating trace and determinant
+- calculation of trace, determinant and norm of matrices
 - LU decomposition and inverting of matrices
 - Kronecker product
 - eigenvalue problems
 - matrix exponential using squaring and scaling algorithm with Padé-approximation
 - integration of ordinary differential equations
-- symplectic integrator
+- symplectic implicit integrator

 Examples